 - A maximum of 9 credit hours of 500 level courses that are dual-listed at the 400 level.
 Graduate students will only receive graduate credit for the 500 level version of dual-listed courses.
 These courses will require extra work beyond that expected of undergraduates in the 400 level course.

-- Complete HY 540 Modern European Historiography, or HY 542 World Historiography (except for students taking the Public History topical field or other topical fields).
+- Complete one of HY 530 American Historiography, HY 540 Modern European Historiography, or HY 542 World Historiography (except for students taking the Public History topical field or other topical fields).

-- Choose two of the following fields and complete 12 credit hours in each: American History, European History or World History, Topical Fields
+- Choose a major field with 12 credits of coursework, and a minor field with 9 credits of coursework from among the following fields: American History, European History or World History, Topical Fields

 Note: A grade of "C" or below is not considered a passing grade by the Department of History.
 Students receiving such a grade in a required course must make-up the hours.